BlackButterfli/group6_project/README.md

 Contributions are welcome!

 **Acknowledgements:**
-**Sapir Mardan** developed the Python and Bash scripts for the program structure and execution.
-She also authored the README and the macOS manual, ensuring macOS compatibility.
+**Sapir Mardan** developed the Python and Bash script for the program structure and execution.

-**Angela Hsu** developed code for  Bash scripts insights on running BLAST and ensured Windows compatibility.
+**Angela Hsu** developed code for Bash script, specifically for running BLAST and ensured Windows compatibility.

 **Nicole Flores** and **Matthew Raj** provided valuable assistance throughout various sections of this project not presented here.
 Their help is greatly appreciated.